 The remedial program at Love Canal has been extensive.
 Construction was initiated in 1978 for a project designed to contain leachate migration from the Canal; this project involved the operation of two temporary leachate treatment plants.
 The permanent treatment plant has been in operation since December 7, 1979.
-A forty-mil synthetic membrane cap was installed in 1984 to decrease infiltration over the Canal and to enhance inward migration of groundwater from the surrounding area.
+A 40-mil synthetic membrane cap was installed in 1984 to decrease infiltration over the Canal and to enhance inward migration of groundwater from the surrounding area.

-In October 1994, a Consent Judgement between OCC and the State of New York was approved by the court.
-This judgement discussed required operation and maintenance activities for the Love Canal Site.
-Responsibility for site operations and control passed from NYSDEC to OCC on January 5, 1995.
-On January 12, 1995, the NYSDEC reclassified the site to a Class 4 site.
+In October 1994, a Consent Judgment between OCC and the State of New York was approved by the court.
+This judgment required operation and maintenance activities for the Love Canal Site.
+Responsibility for Site operations and control passed from NYSDEC to OCC on January 5, 1995.
+On January 12, 1995, the NYSDEC reclassified the Site to a Class 4 Site.